-We want to thank everyone who participated in the 2021 Oregon Nutrition Day, Diverse Nutrition for Diverse Communities.
+We want to thank everyone who participated in the sixth annual, 2021 Oregon Nutrition Day, Diverse Nutrition for Diverse Communities.

 This year, we heard from an inspiring group of leaders who are supporting the health and well-being of Black, Indigenous, Latinx and low-income communities.
 Speakers presented on programs, policies and food sovereignty initiatives that incorporate culturally affirming foods and practices that support the health of their communities.

 *CPE credits from the Oregon Academy of Nutrition and Dietetics will be sent out to participants.